Maboroshy/midi-scripter/README.md

 2. Install [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html)
    and set required virtual MIDI ports inside it.

-## Quick Start
+## Quick Start Guide

-1. Paste [script template](examples/script_template.py) to Python IDE or plain text editor.
-IDE is recommended.
+1. Paste the [script template](examples/script_template.py) into your Python IDE or a plain text editor.
+Using an IDE is recommended.
-2. Run template script as-is from IDE or by `python your_script.py` command to open GUI (like on screenshot below) for more info on available ports and incoming input.
+2. Run the template script directly from the IDE or by `python your_script.py`.
+This will open the GUI (as shown in the screenshot below), providing information about available ports and incoming input.
-3. Make sure `Show Unused Ports` button under the port list is on.
-   Turn on available ports' checkboxes to enable them, watch the log for input messages.
+3. Ensure that the “Show Unused Ports” button located under the port list is activated.
+Enable the checkboxes for any available ports to activate them, monitor the log for incoming messages.
-4. Click on port names and messages in log to copy their declarations to the clipboard.
-Paste the declarations to your script.
+4. Click on the port names and messages in the log to copy their declarations to the clipboard.
+Paste the declarations into your script.
-5. Modify the template function to make it do what you want.
-   Use `log('messages')` for debugging.
+5. Adjust the template function to achieve desired functionality.
+Use `log('messages')` for debugging purposes.
-6. Restart the script from GUI to check how in works.
+6. Restart the script from the GUI to see how it performs.
-7. Write more complex scripts.
-Use more inputs, outputs and functions (callables).
-Subscribe callables to input messages with `@input_port.subscribe` decorator.
+7. Develop more complex scripts by utilizing additional inputs, outputs, and functions (callables).
+Subscribe callables to input messages using the `@input_port.subscribe` decorator.

 ![Screenshot](https://github.com/Maboroshy/midi-scripter/blob/master/docs/screenshot.png?raw=true)